 The Easiest Thing in the World is the Most Important Thing in Life; You Only Have To Do It Once.

-Yes, it’s that easy!
-If we were to write out our to-do list and scale them in order of chronology, 80% of the time, we would start off with the most important, or most urgent, or most difficult tasks first.
-That is sound judgement.
+If you were to write out your todo list in the order of which one you would prefer to do first, most of the time you would start off with the most important, most urgent, or most difficult tasks first.
+That is good judgement.

 Sometimes, easy tasks don’t even make the list.
 That is bad judgement.